AppGeo/sql-talk/misc.md

 ## Custom functions
 You can define custom functions, I think I've done that once but I can't remember why.
 You definitely need them if you have code that needs to run on update or on insert (like a trigger).
 [The docs](https://www.postgresql.org/docs/12/sql-createfunction.html) have some information on this.

+Guido can speak to this if we have more questions.

 ## Computed columns

 As of postgres 12 computed columns are called 'generated columns' with the information `GENERATED ALWAYS AS (<expression>) STORED`